 DEPARTMENT, CAMPUS OR PROGRAM REVIEW LEVEL:

 The department committee will normally provide the first level of evaluation for tenure and promotion using criteria appropriate to the faculty member's responsibilities.
-The department head, after consultation, shall forward the committee's recommendation, together with his or her own, to the appropriate dean.
+The department head, after consultation, shall forward the committee's recommendation, together with the department head's own, to the appropriate dean.
 If either the department committee or department head (or both) has (have) a positive recommendation for tenure or promotion, the dean shall forward all such recommendations to the college or University Libraries review committee for further consideration.
 If both recommendations are negative and are upheld by the dean, the negative decision shall be final.

 If the negative recommendations on tenure from both the department head and the department committee are upheld, the college or University Libraries dean shall notify the faculty member in writing (see Section IV.4); negative promotion decisions do not require such formal notification.
 In all cases where a candidate has professional responsibilities in more than one unit, the responsibility for the departmental level review will lie with the unit representing the candidate's home administrative area.
 Each unit shall provide evaluations to be included in the dossier.
 Specially constituted committees are not necessary to accomplish these reviews.

 In evaluating a candidate for promotion or tenure, the department committee should seek the views of senior members of the candidate's academic unit.
 Furthermore, evaluations of teaching faculty for promotion and tenure shall be accompanied by documentation of student views.
 In many cases, evaluations by expert peers in other institutions may provide essential, helpful information.

 COLLEGE AND UNIVERSITY LIBRARIES REVIEW LEVEL: